Florida Trucking Jobs

 The various state trucking associations are an important resource that serve the interests of the trucking industry, drivers, and employers.
 Much of their work focuses on presenting knowledgeable viewpoints to the various environmental and governmental regulatory committees that draw up and pass legislation.
 In Florida, the relevant association is the Florida Trucking Association (FTA).
 In 2013, the FTA awarded its prestigious “Driver of the Year Award” to Carl Shultz of Davis Express.
 Shultz has been a CDL driver for more than 40 years and has logged in 4.75 million accident-free miles.
 In addition to Carl’s impeccable driving record, his commitment to safety has been second to none.

-Learn the Potential Benefits of Truck Driving Careers in Florida
+Truck Driving Careers in Florida

 Start Your Florida Trucking Career Today!